 The reason was to pervert and destroy the genealogy of Adam in order to prevent the birth of the Messiah, Jesus Christ.
 Remember, Christ's genealogy is traced to Adam and Eve.
 What we have just read was the second attack by Satan and his angels on the family of Adam.

-The first attack is recorded in Genesis 2:25-3:7 and can be completely documented in our Bible study, Adam And Eve In The Garden Of Eden.
-There is no doubt, once Adam was “formed” and placed into the Garden of Eden, Satan knew Adam would be the father of the family who was “chosen” by God, and through this family would come Jesus Christ.
+The first attack is recorded in Genesis 2:25-3:7 and can be completely documented in our Bible study, Adam, Eve And The Sin In The Garden Of Eden.
+There is no doubt, once Adam was "formed" and placed into the Garden of Eden, Satan knew Adam would be the father of the family who was "chosen" by God, and through this family would come Jesus Christ.
 This led to the sin in the Garden of Eden.

 Further, Satan was very familiar with the first prophecy in Scripture which indicates the child of the woman (Eve), through her genealogy, would come Jesus Christ who would "bruise" the head of Satan who is the Serpent, (Genesis 3:15, Revelation 12:9).
 Satan and his angels were trying to prevent this from transpiring in order to preserve Satan, and destroy God's Plan of Salvation.

 4 "There were giants in the earth in those days; and also after that, when the sons of God came in unto the daughters of men, and they bare children to them, the same became mighty men which were of old, men of renown."

 "The sons of God" mentioned here are still the Fallen Angels, and "the daughters of men" still has the Hebrew article denoting "the man".
 This ensures that we are still discussing the daughters of "the man" Adam and his descendants.